AI, progress & app workflow

 Why this article exists

-This workflow note keeps AI support practical and limited: "Why AI-supported focus cues should support routine choice, not self-critique" belongs in the blog because it explains the decision before the download.
-For "Why AI-supported focus cues should support routine choice, not self-critique", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
-This article gives context for "Why AI-supported focus cues should support routine choice, not self-critique", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This workflow note keeps AI support practical and limited: "Routine choice: AI supported focus cues" belongs in the blog because it explains the decision before the download.
+For "Routine choice: AI supported focus cues", the reader may be in a before-skincare pause where comfort matters more than intensity, and the job is to decide whether a comparison is fair enough to trust.
+This article gives context for "Routine choice: AI supported focus cues", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway